zeh-almeida/mublog/src/pages/en-us/posts/project_waterfall.md

 Of course, I should be very clear: this does not mean the team is incompetent or rogue actors.
 Building things is **HARD** and **complicated**, doesn't matter if it's a `calculator app` or a `multi-platform, cloud-ready, do-it-all operating system`.

 Make sure any defect is well documented: it **MUST** include what was expected, what was experienced and why this is wrong.
 This will help the `root cause analysis` and improve the team's `response time` for fixing things.

+## [>](#index) <i class="fa-solid fa-building-shield"></i> You Have Arrived!
+Customs is at Your Left

+> Finally, we have reached your destination!
+Great vacation, very relaxing.
+Oh, let's not forget to go through Customs before going back, we brought so many souvenirs!

+Finally, our trip is over, we conquered the `Waterfall`.
+However before we go home, we got to go through the Customs processes.

+It goes like that in our example of `civil construction` as well: once all inspections are done and green lit, all that's left is to let the client in.
+Maybe it's their `dream house` or event their new `office space`, surely they want to use the space as soon as possible.

+This means, of course, `moving`: `Setting up furniture`, `putting up the paintings and photos`, `wiring up the equipments`...
+Oh, the joy of moving in, right?

+But hey, once this process is done you're free to use it as you like because things are **finally** done!

+### <i class="fa-solid fa-handcuffs"></i> You Haven't Declared This Item

+Unfortunately for some, not everything ends well sometimes.

+Maybe you have a `standup desk` that is just to big to enter the room and can't be disassembled, or maybe your new bed doesn't fit the room because you bought it _after_ the measurements were taken.

+Things like this happen and they may `kill the project`.
+If you cannot deliver the project, can ou say it's finished?

 ___
 ## [>](#index) <i class="fa-solid fa-person-digging"></i> Still Under Construction